jabernat/SCHS-Robotics-Roles-Bot/README.md

 affected by the bot; Administrator and mentor roles should come before it, and team roles, `@Active`, and `@Alumni` should come after it.

+To limit the bot's interaction to certain channels or to certain roles, use the server's "Integrations" settings page.

-## Usage
+## Commands

-Run the bot's script for it to appear online in the server and accept chat commands in the `#roles-bot` channel.
-Once online, the bot accepts the following commands.
+Once the script logs in, the bot will appear online in the server and accept commands from users with role and nickname management permissions.
+The bot accepts the following slash commands.

-**Warning**: Care must be taken not to manually update user roles during any of these commands.
+> **Warning**: Care must be taken not to manually update user roles during any
+> of these commands.

+### Command `/help`
+Responds with information about this bot.

 ### Command `/backup`
 Captures the role assignments of the server's users and responds with a